crispab/crisp-dna/_docs/decisions.md

 Here are some options:

 -   **Take a chance!** “Better to ask for forgiveness than permission”.
 Most decisions are reversible, so you don’t really need to be afraid of making the “wrong” decision or using the “wrong” decision process.
 Just be open to, and accept feedback, and learn.
--   **Talk to a Product Space colleague**, for example someone who has been around longer and can give examples of what has worked in the past.
+-   **Talk to a Organa colleague**, for example someone who has been around longer and can give examples of what has worked in the past.
 -   **Check if someone else can drive** the question for you (or with you).
 Preferably someone who is strongly engaged in the question.
-For example if I want next Product Space unconference to be in Europe I’d involve the team, since we usually arrange our unconferences.
+For example if I want next Organa unconference to be in Europe I’d involve the team, since we usually arrange our unconferences.
 It’s nice to pair-drive a decision, so you can always ask on the team on slack.

 -   **Escalate the decision** to the [board of directors](board-of-directors.html).
 For example “hey board, I want to change our recruiting process, how would we make a decision like that?”.
 We try to minimise the number of decisions that have to be made by the board, but they can give useful input about who needs to be involved.